 San Jose has hundreds of registered locksmith businesses.
 These three factors separate a qualified professional from a problematic one.

 Reputable San Jose locksmiths provide a written estimate before starting.
-Be cautious of very low advertised rates ($15-$25) that expand dramatically after arrival — a common bait-and-switch tactic.
+Be cautious of very low advertised rates ($15-$25) that expand dramatically after arrival — a common unexpected upcharges tactic.

 Look for verified Google Business Profile reviews from San Jose addresses.
 Pay attention to how the company responds to negative reviews.
 Consistent professionalism in responses is a strong trust signal.